 Democratization and accessibility of complex engineering tools

-Our goal is to make complex engineering tools in a way that is inexpensive and easy to translate to non-engineering labs.
-Together with collaborators from developmental biology, microbiome, infectious disease, and clinical fields, we have created multiple different tools to better study human physiology and diseases.
-Use the links below to inquire about more information or to collaborate.
+Our mission is to develop advanced engineering tools that are both affordable and accessible to non-engineering laboratories.
+In collaboration with experts in developmental biology, the microbiome, infectious diseases, and clinical research, we have created a suite of innovative technologies designed to enhance the study of human physiology and disease.
+Use the links below to request more information or explore potential collaborations.

 Zonal patterning of extracellular matrix and stromal cell populations along a perfusable cellular microchannel, B Chernokal*, BJ Ferrick*, JP Gleghorn, Lab on a Chip, 2024, 24, 5238 - 5250. *indicates equal contribution